AlexanderDotH/Swig/README.md

   <h1 align="center">Swig - The Swag Way to Switch Git Configs</h1>
 </p>

-Swig is the coolest git config switcher out there, designed specifically for macOS!
+Swig is the coolest git config switcher out there!
 With Swig, you can easily change your git config right from your terminal using a single command.
 It's like having a personal stylist for your git config - making you look good without the hassle.

 ## ✨ Features